Jeff Arwadi: Personal life

 Jeff has stated in several interviews that he is a Christian, but he does not consider himself religious and does not consider his belief in Christianity to be a religion, as it is more about faith.
 In another interview, Jeff stated: "For me personally, faith is something that drives you to live the life as a human being...
 I happen to believe in something good, that's why I am always looking for better life and try to improve health, for example.
 But it does not have to be associated with religion whatsoever.
 You don't have to be religious to ever believe that there is light at the end of the tunnel, and you don't have to be religious to have a good diet and workout some exercise."
+In a 2020 interview he described himself as adopting anarchism as a personal philosophy.

 Jeff is married and he shares with his wife the hobbies of watching movies, hiking and outdoor photography.
 Jeff is also known as a big fan of Honda and often cites Soichiro Honda as an inspiration.
 Although at the time of the interview, he did not consider himself as an automobile enthusiast, he showed his passion in automotive design and is a proponent of hydrogen fuel cell vehicle as the ideal solution for future mobility to replace world's dependency on fossil fuel.